 If you have too much saturated fats and not enough ‘good’ fats in your diet, it can cause problems for your blood vessels and your heart.
-Triglycerides tells you the amount of another type of fat that can be found in your bloodstream, so it is important to watch these levels too.
+Triglycerides tell you the amount of another type of fat that can be found in your bloodstream, so it is important to watch these levels too.

 People with diabetes generally have similar total cholesterol levels to the general population.
-However people with diabetes, on average, tend to have higher levels of ‘bad’ (LDL) cholesterol and higher levels of triglycerides than people without diabetes.
+However, people with diabetes, on average, tend to have higher levels of ‘bad’ (LDL) cholesterol and higher levels of triglycerides than people without diabetes.

 What should my cholesterol levels be?